MADANA-IO/madana-apiclient-csharp/docs/RequestServiceApi.md

 ## GetResult

-> JsonAnalysisResult GetResult (string uuid, string authorization = null)
+> System.IO.Stream GetResult (string uuid, string authorization = null)

 Can be called from creator to request the AnalysisResult.